 I commonly use Cognitive-Behavioral Therapy (CBT) techniques to assist you in understanding how your thoughts, feelings, and behaviors all influence one another.
 Much of what we feel and how we act stems from what we think, either about ourselves or about others and the world around us; by learning how to identify and challenge negative and self-destructive thoughts, we can better handle our emotional reactions in any given situation.

 Overall I tend to blend a mix of therapeutic styles and strategies in order to best meet your particular needs.
-For individuals struggling with OCD, Panic Attacks, and Anxiety Disorders, I use both CBT and Exposure and Response Prevention (ERP) techniques.
+For individuals struggling with OCD, Panic Attacks, Anxiety Disorders and Phobias, I use both CBT and Exposure and Response Prevention (ERP) techniques.
 The combination of CBT and ERP has been shown to be the most effective form of treatment for Anxiety and OCD.
 I incorporate Mindfulness techniques into my treatment as well, as recent research has shown that Mindfulness-Based Cognitive Therapy (MBCT) is highly effective for OCD, Anxiety, and Depression.
 I don’t just use these methods because of research, though–time and time again I have personally witnessed these approaches help hundreds of people for whom no other types of treatment have worked.